-Wrapping up the list of personal branding examples is Naval Ravikant, the co-founder of AngelList and an investor of more than 100 companies, including Uber and Twitter.
+Wrapping up the list of personal examples is Naval Ravikant, the co-founder of AngelList and public figure and an investor of more than 100 companies, including Uber and Twitter.

-His popularity soared thanks to interviews where he talked about his way of living, books that changed his life, and habits that he developed through trial and error.
+His popularity soared thanks to interviews where he talked about his way of living, books that changed his life, career development, and real-life habits that he developed through trial and error.

-Naval is well-known for his insightful ideas that he shares on Twitter, many finding his works to be resourceful and inspiring.
+Naval is well-known for the insightful ideas that he shares on Twitter, many finding his works to be resourceful and inspiring.

 How to start building your personal brand

 If you’re passionate, confident, and willing to work hard, it’s possible to build a successful personal brand statement of your own.
 Here are a few suggestions:

 Personal branding isn’t about creating a persona that doesn’t show the real you.
 It’s about being strategic in showing your authentic self.

 For starters, discover your unique value proposition – that is, what you offer and how it can help others.
 Consider these questions: